 A substantial or motivating factor is a significant factor, though not necessarily the only factor.

-If the plaintiff establishes each of the foregoing elements, the burden shifts to the defendant to prove by a preponderance of the evidence that the defendant would have taken the action(s) in question, even in the absence of any motive to retaliate against the plaintiff.
-If you find that the defendant is able to demonstrate this, you must find for the defendant.
-If you find that the defendant is not able to demonstrate this, you must find for the plaintiff.
+If the plaintiff [name] establishes each of the foregoing elements, the burden shifts to the defendant [name] to prove by a preponderance of the evidence that the defendant [name] would have taken the action(s) in question, even in the absence of any motive to retaliate against the plaintiff [name].
+If you find that the defendant [name] is able to demonstrate this, you must find for the defendant [name].
+If you find that the defendant is not able to demonstrate this, you must find for the plaintiff [name].

 Comment

-Use this instruction only in conjunction with the applicable elements instruction, Instructions 9.3–9.8, and when the plaintiff is a public employee.
-Use Instruction 9.11 (Particular Rights—First Amendment—“Citizen” Plaintiff) when the plaintiff is a private citizen.
-Because this instruction is phrased in terms focusing the jury on the defendant’s liability for certain acts, the instruction should be modified to the extent liability is premised on a failure to act in order to avoid any risk of misstating the law.
+Use this instruction only in conjunction with the applicable elements instruction, Instructions 9.3-9.8, and when the plaintiff is a private citizen, use Instruction 9.11 (Particular Rights—First Amendment—“Citizen” Plaintiff).
+Because this instruction is phrased in terms focusing the jury on the defendant’s liability for certain acts, the instruction should be modified to the extent liability is premised on a failure to act to avoid any risk of misstating the law.
 See Clem v.
 Lomeli, 566 F.3d 1177, 1181-82 (9th Cir.
 2009).
 If there is a dispute about whether the public employee was speaking as a private citizen, use Instruction 9.10 (Particular Rights—First Amendment—Public Employees—Speaking as a Private Citizen).

 As to whether a public employee’s speech is protected under the First Amendment, the Supreme Court has “made clear that public employees do not surrender all their First Amendment rights by reason of their employment.
 Rather, the First Amendment protects a public employee’s right, in certain circumstances, to speak as a citizen addressing matters of public concern.”
 Garcetti v.
 Ceballos, 547 U.S. 410, 417 (2006); see also Borough of Duryea v.
 Guarnieri, 564 U.S. 379, 398 (2011) (applying Garcetti public concern test to public employee’s First Amendment Petition Clause claims).

 In Hernandez v.
 City of Phoenix, 43 F.4th 966, 976 (9th Cir.
-2022), the Ninth Circuit reiterated the “five sequential steps to analyze First Amendment retaliation claims brought by government employees:” :
+2022), the Ninth Circuit reiterated that the “five sequential steps to analyze First Amendment retaliation claims brought by government employees,” require considering

-(1) [W]hether the plaintiff spoke on a matter of public concern; (2) whether the plaintiff spoke as a private citizen or public employee; (3) whether the plaintiff’s protected speech was a substantial or motivating factor in the adverse employment action; (4) whether the state had an adequate justification for treating the employee differently from other members of the general public; and (5) whether the state would have taken the adverse employment action even absent the protected speech.
+(1) whether the plaintiff spoke on a matter of public concern; (2) whether the plaintiff spoke as a private citizen or public employee; (3) whether the plaintiff’s protected speech was a substantial or motivating factor in the adverse employment action; (4) whether the state had an adequate justification for treating the employee differently from other members of the general public; and (5) whether the state would have taken the adverse employment action even absent the protected speech.

 Id. (quoting Eng v.
 Cooley, 552 F.3d 1062, 1070 (9th Cir.
 2009)); see Mt.
 Healthy City Sch.
 Dist.
 Bd. of Educ. v.
 Doyle, 429 U.S. 274, 276 (1977); Pickering v.
-Bd. of Ed. of Twp.
-High Sch.
-Dist.
-205, 391 U.S. 563, 568 (1968); see also Dodge v.
+Bd. of Educ., 391 U.S. 563, 568 (1968); see also Dodge v.
 Evergreen Sch.
 Dist. #114, 56 F.4th 767, 776-77 (9th Cir.
 2022) (setting forth legal standard for public employee First Amendment retaliation claims); Riley’s Am.
 Heritage Farms v.
 Elsasser, 32 F.4th 707, 721 (9th Cir.
 2022) (same).